Treatment for Burn Injuries

 - Secondary infections are common; the burn victim will normally require numerous medications for life

-If you experienced burn injuries that was caused by another’s negligent actions, you may be able to receive compensation for medical expenses, pain and suffering, lost income and more.
+If you experienced burn injuries that were caused by another’s negligent actions, you may be able to receive compensation for medical expenses, pain and suffering, lost income, and more.
 If you were harmed in an industrial accident or if a defective product caused burn injuries, compensation may be available from the responsible parties.
 Tiano O’Dell, PLLC represents burn injury victims in Charleston and throughout West Virginia.
 As plaintiff’s rights lawyers, we have recovered significant settlements and court awards for our clients.
 Tiano O’Dell, PLLC lawyers are recognized as West Virginia Super Lawyers and as Top 100 Trial Lawyers.

 Treatment Varies According to Burn Severity

 - First degree burns are the least serious and usually heal in a week or less

 - Superficial second degree burns may result in local infections, blisters, and may heal in two to three weeks

 - Deep partial thickness second degree burns are serious and often results in scarring, contractures, and often requires skin grafts.
 Extensive scarring is normal and expected.
 Healing takes place over a prolonged period of time.

 - Third degree burns are extremely dangerous and extends completely through the skin.
 Amputation may be required for those limbs that have been significantly burned.

 - Fourth degree burns are the most serious and extends into the muscle and bone.
 The skin actually becomes black and charred.
 Amputation and gangrene is not uncommon.
 Fourth degree burns are often fatal.